THE 25th ANNUAL ZOO-DE-MACK BIKE BASH

-SATURDAY PRE-RIDE BREAKFAST: From 6:00 to 10:30am Boyne will offer an awesome pre-ride breakfast buffet in the main dining rooms.
+SATURDAY PRE-RIDE BREAKFAST: From 6:00 to 10:30am Boyne will offer an awesome pre-ride breakfast buffet in the main dining rooms for a nominal cost.
 It's specially formulated so you can ride 100 miles, even though you'll only need enough energy for 51 miles!

 SATURDAY MORNING REGISTRATION: Saturday morning registration will be open from 7:30 to 10:30 am in the lobby below The Zoo Bar.
 YOU MUST PICK UP YOUR REGISTRATION PACKET BY 10:30 am ON SATURDAY!!!

-See our SHUTTLE OPTIONSpage for details, pricing and schedule
+See Big Bear Adventure's website for SHUTTLE OPTIONS, details, pricing and schedule

 LUGGAGE: If you would like us to take your luggage to Mackinaw City (included in your entry fee) please bring your small bag to the U-HAUL truck at the registration area on Saturday morning and we will drive it up.
-Bags will be at the Arnold South dock in Mackinaw City at approximately 3:30 pm.
-You are responsible for picking up your bag at the Arnold Ferry dock in Mackinaw City.
+Bags will be at the Star Line dock in Mackinaw City or on Mackinac Island at approximately 3:30 pm.
+You are responsible for and will have the choice of picking up your bag at the Star Line Ferry dock in Mackinaw City or on Mackinac Island.
 We are not responsible for any lost, stolen or damaged luggage.
-Unclaimed luggage will be held by the Arnold Ferry Company.
+Unclaimed luggage will be held by the Star Line Ferry Company.

-THE FERRY TO THE ISLAND: When you have finished the ride, enjoyed the post-ride party at The Crossings, and are ready to head over to Mackinac Island, you will take the a Mackinac Island Ferry.
+THE FERRY TO THE ISLAND: When you have finished the ride, enjoyed the post-ride party at The Crossings, and are ready to head over to Mackinac Island, you will take the Star Line Mackinac Island Ferry.
 The round trip ticket (included in your entry fee) includes transportation and parking all weekend if you need it.
-When you get to Mackinaw City, you can take any of the regularly scheduled ferries.
-If you don't want to take your bike over to the Island, Arnold Ferry has offered us the use of a convenient warehouse, where you can lock your bike up inside, and leave it overnight.
-Arnold Ferry personnel in Mackinaw City will direct you to the warehouse.
-Arnold Ferry will charge a special $5.00 round trip rate for participants who want to take their bike to the island, which you can pay for at the dock.
+When you get to Mackinaw City, you can take any of the Star Line regularly scheduled ferries.
+If you don't want to take your bike over to the Island, Star Line Ferry has offered us the use of a convenient warehouse, where you can lock your bike up inside, and leave it overnight.
+Star Line Ferry personnel in Mackinaw City will direct you to the warehouse.
+Star Line will charge a special $5.00 round trip rate for participants who want to take their bike to the island, which you can pay for at the dock.

-See the special ARNOLD FERRY SCHEDULE for Zoo-de-Mack participants only
+See the special STAR LINE FERRY SCHEDULE for Zoo-de-Mack participants only

 See our MACKINAC ISLAND/MACKINAW CITY ACCOMODATIONS page to find hotels for Saturday night!